-An interesting aspect of collecting past due child support is that the law allows retirement accounts owned by an owing ex-spouse to be tapped for paying back child support.
-A domestic relations order allows the state of Texas to tap that portion of the retirement fund that is in the name of the parent who owes child support and pay the owed portion to you the parent who is owed the child support.
+An interesting aspect of collecting past-due child support is that the law allows retirement accounts owned by an owing ex-spouse to be tapped for paying back child support.
+A domestic relations order will enable Texas to tap that portion of the retirement fund in the name of the parent who owes child support and pays the owed amount to you, the parent who is owed the child support.

 Most any sort of retirement plan can be tapped for these purposes, whether it is a pension plan or a 401(k) plan.
-Keep in mind that if your ex-spouse has a retirement plan that he cannot begin to draw from until a certain date, a domestic relations order cannot fast-forward that requirement.
-The order would not go into effect until that date is reached regardless of when the order is actually signed by a judge.
+Keep in mind that if your ex-spouse has a retirement plan that he cannot begin to draw from until a specific date, a domestic relations order cannot fast-forward that requirement.
+The order would not go into effect until that date is reached, regardless of when a judge signed the order.

 Domestic Relations Order for arrearages in child support

-Once this is in place you would need to contact the plan administrator for the retirement plan that you seek to tap for payment of the past due support.
-Most plans have pre-ordained language that needs to be included in an order and it is advisable to contact the plan administrator well in advance to have this language included in your domestic relations order.
+Once this is in place, you need to contact the plan administrator for the retirement plan that you seek to tap for payment of the past-due support.
+Most programs have pre-ordained language that needs to be included in order.
+It is advisable to contact the plan administrator well in advance to include this language in your domestic relations order.

-A word to the wise in this situation (especially if you are attempting to go about this process on your own) would not be to guess at the language that needs to be included in the order.
-Go to the plan administrator and ask what your order should say in the event that you have an unorthodox situation on your hands.
+A word to the wise in this situation (especially if you are attempting to go about this process on your own) would not be to guess the language that needs to be included in the order.
+Go to the plan administrator and ask what your ranking should say if you have a strange situation on your hands.

 What about child support liens?

-A child support lien may be assessed against your ex-spouse in the event that he does not pay his child support as ordered.
+A child support lien may be assessed against your ex-spouse if not paying his child support as ordered.
 This sort of lien arises automatically upon the first time that a payment is missed.
-In an enforcement, you can seek multiple judgments, possibly, in the event that there are multiple missed payments.
+In enforcement, you can seek multiple judgments, possibly, if there are numerous missed payments.
 The fact of the matter is that each child support payment that your ex-spouse does not make to you in a judgment.
 The property that a lien can be attached to is pretty widespread, other than their homestead.

-Not surprising, a child support lien can attach to retirement accounts, life insurance funds or personal injury settlements.
+Not surprisingly, a child support lien can attach to retirement accounts, life insurance funds, or personal injury settlements.
 This includes financial institutions like banks or credit unions that may house funds held on behalf of your ex-spouse.
-If the account is in your ex-spouse’s name outright or if your ex-spouse has a mere interest in the account the lien can attach to it.
+If the account is in your ex-spouse's name outright or if your ex-spouse has a mere interest in the history, the lien can attach to it.

 How you can work with the attorney general to recover child support or medical support owed to you

-You can utilize the attorney general by asking them to file an enforcement against your ex-spouse.
-You can hire a private attorney to do so for you but you must notify the attorney general of your attempt.
-If your child is on government assistance like food stamps or Medicaid, the government automatically has the right to recover on your behalf any amounts of medical support that is due on your behalf.
+You can utilize the attorney general by asking them to file enforcement against your ex-spouse.
+You can hire a private attorney to do so for you, but you must notify the attorney general of your attempt.
+Suppose your child is on government assistance like food stamps or Medicaid.
+In that case, the government automatically has the right to recover any amounts of medical support that are due on your behalf.

-If you are a party to a Suit Affecting Parent-Child Relationship (SAPCR) from years ago and now you have hired a private attorney to help you with an enforcement the OAG is a party to the case and must be notified, as I alluded to a moment ago.
-This happens frequently if you applied for help from the OAG when you were younger and did have the resources to do so on your own.
-Your attorney would need to look up in court records to see if the OAG has ever been a party to your case before.
-It doesn’t hurt to notify the OAG and to have them tell you whether or not they need to be involved.
+If you are a party to a Suit Affecting Parent-Child Relationship (SAPCR) from years ago and now you have hired a private attorney to help you with enforcement, the OAG is a party to the case.
+It must be notified, as I alluded to a moment ago.
+This frequently happens if you applied for help from the OAG when you were younger and did have the resources to do so independently.
+Your attorney will need to look up court records to see if the OAG has ever been a party to your case before.
+It doesn't hurt to notify the OAG and have them tell you whether or not they need to be involved.

-Keep in mind that the OAG does not represent you or your ex-spouse in a child support enforcement.
-They represent the State of Texas and the state’s interests in ensuring that child support is collected timely and fully.
+Remember that the OAG does not represent you or your ex-spouse in child support enforcement.
+They represent the State of Texas and the state's interests in ensuring that child support is collected timely and thoroughly.
 Child support and medical support are two different things and must be stated as such in your enforcement proceeding.

-If you need to seek advanced methods for enforcement when it comes to the payment you should consider attempting to get the OAG involved.
-Your attorney will not be able to access your ex-spouse’s federal tax refunds for payment and cannot do things like suspending his passport until payments are made.
-While your attorney can seek contempt findings and have child support liens attach to his property, these super-enforcement methods are additional tools that you may want to utilize in your situation.
+If you need to seek advanced methods for enforcement when it comes to the payment, you should consider attempting to get the OAG involved.
+Your attorney will not be able to access your ex-spouse's federal tax refunds for price and cannot do things like suspending his passport until payments are made.
+While your attorney can seek contempt findings and have child support liens attached to his property, these super-enforcement methods are additional tools that you may want to utilize in your situation.

 Takeaways regarding child support and medical support enforcement

-You are best served by hiring an attorney to proceed to attempt an enforcement of child support payments that have not been made by your ex-spouse.
+You are best served by hiring an attorney to proceed to attempt enforcement of child support payments that your ex-spouse has not made.
 The methods I have described above are complex and require an experienced hand.
 While you should be educated on the subject, no amount of education can substitute for experience.

 Questions on child support enforcement issues?
 Contact the Law Office of Bryan Fagan, PLLC

-The attorneys with the Law Office of Bryan Fagan, PLLC offer the sort of steady, experienced advocacy that is absolutely essential to achieving success in your child support enforcement case.
+The attorneys with the Law Office of Bryan Fagan, PLLC, offer the sort of steady, experienced advocacy that is essential to achieving success in your child support enforcement case.
 Our attorneys represent clients across southeast Texas and would be honored to do the same for you and your family.